awsfundamentals-hq/cloudwatch-observability-access-manager/README.md

-# Create CloudWatch Observability Access Manager (OAM) with SST Ion
+# How to configure CloudWatch Observability Access Manager (OAM)

 CloudWatch OAM empowers you to centralize and connect a region in multiple accounts (named Source accounts) into the same region in a destination account (named Monitoring account).